codio/knowledge/source/common/develop/websecuritybrowsercapabilities.rst

 Enabling Cookies in Firefox:
 *****************************

-1. Open the menu (three horizontal lines) in the top right
+1. Open the menu (three horizontal lines) in the top right.
-2. Go to Settings
+2. Go to Settings.
-3. Select "Privacy & Security"
+3. Select "Privacy & Security".
-4. Under "Enhanced Tracking Protection", choose "Standard" or select "Custom" and uncheck "Cookies"
+4. Under "Enhanced Tracking Protection", choose "Standard" or select "Custom" and uncheck "Cookies".
-5. Ensure third-party cookies are not blocked
+5. Ensure third-party cookies are not blocked.

 .. image:: /img/FirefoxCookies.png
    :alt: Firefox Cookies

-**Ensure third-party cookies are not blocked by checking the box "Allow Firefox to automatically trust third-party..."**
+..
+Note:: Ensure third-party cookies are not blocked by checking the box "Allow Firefox to automatically trust third-party..."

 .. image:: /img/FirefoxThirdPartyCookies.png
    :alt: Firefox Cookies